vocdoni/docs/docs/architecture/components/gateway.md

 ### Fetch File

-Fetch a file from the P2P network (currently IPFS or Swarm/BZZ).
+Fetch a file from the P2P network (currently IPFS) and return it encoded in base 64.

 ```json
 {